 Do you want to study the Bible with your 8-12-year-old girl in an effort to plant Truth deep into her

 heart?
-Join me and Chizzy Anderson on Monday nights in March and April for a 6-week online Bible study for tween girls and their moms using Lies Girls Believe.
+Check out the recorded version of our 6-week online Bible study for tween girls and their moms using Lies Girls Believe.